Raj Oil Mills Ltd leads gainers in 'B' group

 -

-Dynamatic Technologies Ltd, Jagsonpal Pharmaceuticals Ltd, Shemaroo Entertainment Ltd and Brooks Laboratories Ltd are among the other gainers in the BSE's 'B' group today, 09 September 2021.
+Suryoday Small Finance Bank Ltd, Cantabil Retail India Ltd, Borosil Ltd and Yasho Industries Ltd are among the other gainers in the BSE's 'B' group today, 13 September 2021.

-Dynamatic Technologies Ltd, Jagsonpal Pharmaceuticals Ltd, Shemaroo Entertainment Ltd and Brooks Laboratories Ltd are among the other gainers in the BSE's 'B' group today, 09 September 2021.
+Suryoday Small Finance Bank Ltd, Cantabil Retail India Ltd, Borosil Ltd and Yasho Industries Ltd are among the other gainers in the BSE's 'B' group today, 13 September 2021.

-Raj Oil Mills Ltd soared 18.29% to Rs 93.15 at 12:05 IST.
+Raj Oil Mills Ltd surged 20.00% to Rs 113.4 at 12:05 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 1.85 lakh shares were traded on the counter so far as against the average daily volumes of 30634 shares in the past one month.
+On the BSE, 1.79 lakh shares were traded on the counter so far as against the average daily volumes of 44149 shares in the past one month.

-Dynamatic Technologies Ltd spiked 16.98% to Rs 2812.65.
+Suryoday Small Finance Bank Ltd soared 20.00% to Rs 179.4.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 24067 shares were traded on the counter so far as against the average daily volumes of 8022 shares in the past one month.
+On the BSE, 68601 shares were traded on the counter so far as against the average daily volumes of 23724 shares in the past one month.

-Jagsonpal Pharmaceuticals Ltd surged 12.67% to Rs 160.05.
+Cantabil Retail India Ltd spiked 16.72% to Rs 480.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 52809 shares were traded on the counter so far as against the average daily volumes of 11076 shares in the past one month.
+On the BSE, 17535 shares were traded on the counter so far as against the average daily volumes of 4809 shares in the past one month.

-Shemaroo Entertainment Ltd gained 10.00% to Rs 137.55.
+Borosil Ltd jumped 15.36% to Rs 232.05.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.26 lakh shares were traded on the counter so far as against the average daily volumes of 12726 shares in the past one month.
+On the BSE, 80407 shares were traded on the counter so far as against the average daily volumes of 11018 shares in the past one month.

-Brooks Laboratories Ltd added 9.98% to Rs 144.3.
+Yasho Industries Ltd advanced 14.74% to Rs 740.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.3 lakh shares were traded on the counter so far as against the average daily volumes of 35046 shares in the past one month.
+On the BSE, 1.5 lakh shares were traded on the counter so far as against the average daily volumes of 21856 shares in the past one month.

 Powered by Capital Market - Live News